KxSystems/docs/docs/basics/glossary.md

 ## Dictionary

-A dictionary is a map from a list of keys to a list of values.
+A dictionary is a mapping from a list of keys to a list of values.
 (The keys should be unique, though q does not enforce this.)
 The values of a dictionary can be any data structure.

 ```q
 q)/4 keys and 4 atomic values